Language center: Broca's area

 Broca's Area was first suggested to play a role in speech function by the French neurologist and anthropologist Paul Broca in 1861.
-The basis for this discovery was the analysis of speech problems resulting from injuries to this region of the brain, located in the inferior frontal gyrus.
+The basis for this discovery was analyzing speech problems resulting from injuries to this brain region, located in the inferior frontal gyrus.
 Paul Broca had a patient called Leborgne who could only pronounce the word "tan" when speaking.
-Paul Broca, after working with another patient with similar impairment, concluded that damage in the inferior frontal gyrus affected articulate language.
+After working with another patient with a similar impairment, Paul Broca concluded that damage in the inferior frontal gyrus affected articulate language.

 Broca's area is well known for being the syntactic processing "center".
-It has been known since Paul Broca associated speech production with an area in the posterior inferior frontal gyrus, which he called "Broca's area".
-Although this area is in charge of speech production, its particular role in the language system is unknown.
-However, it is involved in phonological, semantic, and syntactic processing and working memory.
-The anterior region of Broca's area is involved in semantic processing, while the posterior region in the phonological processing (Bohsali, 2015).
-Moreover, the whole of Broca's area has been shown to have a higher activation while doing reading tasks than other types of tasks.
+It has been known of since Paul Broca associated speech production with an area in the posterior inferior frontal gyrus, which he called "Broca's area".
+Although this area is in charge of speech production, the specific details of its role in the language system is unknown.
+However, it is involved in phonological, semantic, and syntactic processing, and working memory.
+The anterior region of Broca's area is involved in semantic processing, while the posterior region involves phonological processing (Bohsali, 2015).
+The whole of Broca's area has been shown to have a higher activation while doing reading tasks than other types of tasks.

 In a simple explanation of speech production, this area approaches phonological word representation chronologically divided into segments of syllables which then is sent to different motor areas where they are converted into a phonetic code.
 The study of how this area produces speech has been made with paradigms using both single and complex words.

-Broca's area is correlated with phonological segmentation, unification, and syntactic processing, which are all connected to linguistic information.
+Broca's area is correlated with phonological segmentation, unification, and syntactic processing, all connected to linguistic information.
 This area, although it synchronizes the transformation of information within cortical systems involved in spoken word production, does not contribute to the production of single words.
 The inferior frontal lobe is the one in charge of word production.

-Furthermore, Broca's area is structurally related to the thalamus and both are engaged in language processing.
+Furthermore, Broca's area is structurally related to the thalamus, and both are engaged in language processing.
 The connectivity between both areas is two thalamic nuclei, the pulvinar, and the ventral nucleus, which are involved in language processing and linguistic functions similar to BA 44 and 45 in Broca's area.
-Pulvinar is connected to many frontal regions of the frontal cortex and ventral nucleus is involved in speech production.
+Pulvinar is connected to many frontal regions of the frontal cortex and the ventral nucleus is involved in speech production.
 The frontal speech regions of the brain have been shown to participate in speech sound perception.

 Broca's Area is today still considered an important language center, playing a central role in processing syntax, grammar, and sentence structure.